How to Watch the NBA on Tuesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Nets look to pull of an away win at the Pistons on Tuesday at 7:00 PM ET.
+The Bulls look to pull of an away win at the 76ers on Tuesday at 7:00 PM ET.

 How to Watch